Table of Contents

 Final Project Deadline

 Your final project is due by Thursday, December 19, at 5:00pm.
 The completed project is due via Blackboard.
-If you've created a website, multimedia content, posted a short film to the internet, or otherwise cannot upload the project directly, just provide a link (website URL) to where I can find the project online in the Submission section of the appropriate Blackboard Final Project assignment slot.
+If you've created multimedia content, posted a short film to the internet, or otherwise cannot upload the project directly, just provide a link (website URL) to where I can find the project online in the Submission section of the appropriate Blackboard Final Project assignment slot.

 The two last weeks of the course are reserved for student